Elmira Heights family asks for help finding missing dog

 According to Shelley Brown, her dog, Max, escaped from their backyard.
 Max was wearing a Seresto collar at the time he went missing from 16th Street in Elmira Heights.

-Brown went to Facebook for help and there has reportedly been two sightings of her furry friend.
+Brown went to Facebook for help and there have reportedly been two sightings of her furry friend.

 The first sighting was allegedly on Vanderhoff Road in Elmira.
 The second sighting was allegedly on Lynwood Avenue in Elmira Heights.
 According to Brown, both witnesses told her Max has a possible injury to his leg because he is limping.